Have questions about the camp? Not sure what to expect? Read on to see the questions we get asked the most.

 The Jay Bilas Skills Camp is designed for young men, ages 14-18 (rising freshmen through seniors) who have been identified as college basketball prospects.
 If you are uncertain of your ability to compete with other campers, please have your high school basketball coach contact Brendan Winters at email@example.com to discuss if the camp is the right fit for you.

-Are there scholarships for the Jay Bilas Skills Camp?
+Are there scholarships or discounts for the Jay Bilas Skills Camp?

 Some financial assistance may be available for the Jay Bilas Skills Camp.
 If you require financial assistance, please have your high school basketball coach contact the camp to discuss the options and availability of financial aid.
-Limited assistance is available and no guarantees are made.
+Limited assistance is available, is need based, and no guarantees are made.

 Additional nights before or after camp are available in the dorms on each campus for a small additional charge.
 Arrangements for additional nights will be made as needed through the Camp Director.

-The Jay Bilas Skills Camp does provide transportation to and from the Charlotte-Douglas Airport and Oklahoma City Will Rogers World Airport for those campers flying in without a parent.
+The Jay Bilas Skills Camp does provide transportation to and from the Charlotte-Douglas Airport and for those campers flying in without a parent.
 Arrangements for pick ups will be made after your registration is confirmed.
-Please email camp director directly for these arrangements.
+Please email Camp Director directly for these arrangements.

-Can players from outside of Charlotte or Oklahoma City come to camp?
+Can players from outside of Charlotte come to camp?

 What does the cost of camp include?